bfrucha/ez_exp/README.md

 var ez_exp = require('ez_exp'); // this line is different in the example file because libraries have to be without the require keyword
 ```

 The interface used to interact with the EzExp module can be instantiated using the *loadExperiment* function.
 The parameters are the *path* to the configuration file, the user ID, and the column name where to find the participant ID in the csv configuration file.
 The number of the current trial to start with can also be provided, which is especially useful in case of recovery from a crash.
-By default, the first trial is loaded.
+The configuration file and first trial are loaded automatically.
 ```javascript
 var experiment = ez_exp.loadExperiment('example_data/exp_parameters.csv', 'user-1', 'Participant');
 ```